This program is not being offered in 2021. Please view our Nursing programs for other study options.

-This course provides the opportunity to gain knowledge and understanding of primary health care that will enable leadership in this field.
+This program provides the opportunity to gain knowledge and understanding of primary health care that will enable leadership in this field.
 It provides a focus on the knowledge and behaviour required to be a primary health care provider in a changing community environment.

 You will have the opportunity to undertake in-depth study into aspects of primary health care that are relevant to your specific area of work and practice.